Get CPF updates

 California Preservation Foundation has a number of committees to help support CPF’s Mission.
 To find out more about each committee, click the name of each committee to see its full description.
 If you are interested in volunteering on a committee please submit the Committee Application Form below.

+Communications Committee.
 The Communications Committee helps to identify articles and items of interest to CPF’s members and constituents for inclusion in the monthly newsletter and social media; helps to vet submitted content; and identifies potential authors or subjects for feature newsletter articles.
 The Communications Committee works directly with the Engagement Director.
+We estimate 1-3 hours of volunteer commitment per month for this opportunity.

+Conference Committee.
 The Conference Committee includes a Steering Committee and a Programs Committee, who together plan the major aspects of the annual conference.
 Working directly under PF staff, the Conference Committees are responsible for developing educational tracks, coordinating events, recruiting volunteers, and helping to publicize the conference within the region.
+We estimate 4-7 hours of volunteer commitment per month for the six months of early planning for the conference and 1-3 hours for the final six months of this appointment.

+Education Committee.
 The Education Committee assists in proposing workshops, webinars, tours, conference sessions, and mobile workshops; developing the content of these programs; and identifying and recruiting qualified speakers.
 The Education Committee serves as a sounding board when new initiatives are proposed or developed, and helps to promote CPF’s educational programs.
+We estimate 4-7 hours of volunteer commitment per month for this opportunity.

 The committees listed below are by appointment only.
 For additional information contact CPF.